MeBadDev/Playerloop/README.md

 init('My Key')
 // To send a report you create a playerData object
-// Give it Player ID, Player's email, Player's Handle let data = new playerData('Player ID','example@gmail.com','Player Handle','Player name');
+// Give it Player ID, Player's email, Player's Handle
+// Note: Only Player ID is nesessary, you can leave others blank let data = new playerData('Player ID','example@gmail.com','Player Handle','Player name');
 // 'bug' at the middle is report type. it could only be one of createReport('Report Title','bug',data);